TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Tca.rst

 This chapter explains how to create a field that makes it possible to create relations to files.

-TYPO3 CMS provides a convenient API for this.
+TYPO3 provides a convenient API for this.
 Let's look at the TCA configuration the `image` field of the `tt_content` table for example (with some parts skipped).